Energy Charter Treaty: Dispute settlement

 The most significant claims against Russia, pertaining to the Yukos decision, arose under the provisions of Article 26.

 The drafting of the treaty has raised some difficult questions in the area of Investor-State Disputes by academics.
-In 2021 the treaty was struck down by the European Court of Justice.
+In 2021 the treaty was struck down by the European Court of Justice for intra-EU disputes only.
 Some areas of discussion are: